AngMaher/Prevail-pp5/README.md

 - [Heroku](https://www.heroku.com) used for hosting the deployed back-end site.
 - [Stripe](https://stripe.com) used for online secure payments of ecommerce products/services.
 - [AWS S3](https://aws.amazon.com/s3) used for online static file storage.
+- [mailchimp](https://mailchimp.com/) used for newsletter on the site.
+- [summernote](https://summernote.org/) used on the product detail.

 ***